okpalaChidiebere/ng-contacts-app/README.md

 - Learn [more](https://angular.io/guide/router) and [here](https://codecraft.tv/courses/angular/routing/overview/)

 - On thing to note is that a Screen is still a Component when whenever you navigate to a screen (onInit), it goes through all the angular component life cycle from scratch.

+- Using the angular CLI you can add routing to an existing app using `ng generate module app-routing --flat --module=app`

+## Angular Services and Observables

+- You use **Services** to keep tasks that can be centralized at one place so that you don't have to repeat thesame logic again through out application.
+Learn more abou Services [here](https://angular.io/tutorial/toh-pt4#why-services).
+One important thing to know about service is that it follows an hierarchical structure.
+If you initialize the service class, by adding it to the providers array property, all children of that class will use thesame instance of that class.
+- To generate a Service using the Angular CLI run `ng generate service contacts`.
+[See](https://angular.io/cli/generate#service)
+- On this Contacts app, We think that the Contacts needs a service because other part of the application like the ListContactsComponent and the CreateContactComponent will need to person tasks on thesame ContactsList.
+- We now made the ContactsList and **observable** because we wanted to listen for changes to the list when the AppComponent make a http request to initialize that list.
+Observables treats any data you store in it like a stream where parts of your application can subscribe to the stream of data of your observable.
+Learn more [here](https://blog.angular-university.io/how-to-build-angular2-apps-using-rxjs-observable-data-services-pitfalls-to-avoid/).
+More example on Angular and Rxjs Observables [here](https://codecraft.tv/courses/angular/reactive-programming-with-rxjs/rxjs-and-angular/)

 # Few Aha Moment